-- 37. The Council will continue to improve the management of its capital investment activities, and adopt innovative solutions whenever possible. - 38.
-In particular, in pursuance of Best Value (and more recently the "Gershon" agenda), the Council has already: - established improvement teams to review performance management, project management, process management, people management, planning and leadership.
-This resulted in a number of improvements being made such as the Corporate Project Management Toolkit.
-This provides structured guidance in the management of simple and complex capital projects from inception to post completion review.
-Use of the guide is complemented by a formal training programme and a project directory; - taken a lead in introducing a West Midland Capital Programme Management System to improve governance and aid strategic management of the Local Transport Plan 2 (LTP2) Capital Programme also introducing generic risk registers for better identification of project risks; - taken advantage of the Project Support Framework introduced by the Highways Agency to procure consultancy support for highway schemes; - put in place an Early Contractor Involvement partnership to deliver highway improvement schemes within the LTP2 period; - adopted the Construction Best Practice Programme national key performance indicators; - in addition to adopting the 5 high level national indicators for property management, developed local indicators aimed at measuring the performance of individual and groups of properties; - committed itself to sharing the results of performance measurement and benchmarking with stakeholders:

-- developed a "Capital Investment and Disposal Guide" which provides an overview of the capital investment and disposal process and sets out guidance to be followed by officers when planning for and undertaking capital investment, and when disposing of surplus assets.
-A complementary External Funding Code of Practice sets out the key procedures to be followed when bidding for external funding for capital and other projects; - established a Procurement Strategy Group comprised of 'procurement champions' from each Directorate, and supported by a Procurement Support Group, to address in particular issues such as Business Transformation and Shared Services; - recognised the need for Sustainable Procurement and greater emphasis on Value for Money and Whole Life matters in the award of contracts, considering economic, social and environmental issues in the decision making process.
+- 38. The Council will continue to improve the management of its capital investment activities, and adopt innovative solutions whenever possible. - 39.
+In particular, in pursuance of Best Value (and more recently the "Gershon" agenda), the Council has already: - applied the principles of procurement advocated in the Latham Report, (Constructing the Team 1994) and the Egan Report, (Rethinking Construction 1998) in a number of projects; - adopted the European Foundation for Quality Management (EFQM) Excellence Model as its framework for continuous improvement in all its functions; - established improvement teams to review performance management, project management, process management, people management, planning and leadership.
+This resulted in a number of improvements being made such as the new Corporate Project Management Guidelines.
+These provide structured guidance in the management of simple and complex capital projects from inception to post completion review.
+Use of the guide is also complemented by an improved formal training programme and a new electronic capital project directory; - taken a lead in introducing a West Midland Capital Programme Management System to improve governance and aid strategic management of the Local Transport Plan 2 (LTP2) Capital Programme also introducing generic risk registers for better identification of project risks; - taken advantage of the Project Support Framework introduced by the Highways Agency to procure consultancy support for highway schemes; - put in place an Early Contractor Involvement partnership to deliver highway improvement schemes within the LTP2 period; - adopted the Construction Best Practice Programme national key performance indicators: - in addition to adopting the 5 high level national indicators for property management, developed local indicators aimed at measuring the performance of individual and groups of properties; - committed itself to sharing the results of performance measurement and benchmarking with stakeholders: - recently developed a "Capital Investment and Disposal Guide" which provides an overview of the capital investment and disposal process and sets out guidance to be followed by officers when planning for and undertaking capital investment, and when disposing of surplus assets.
+A complementary External Funding Code of Practice sets out the key procedures to be followed when bidding for external funding for capital and other projects.